hyperledger/fabric-chaincode-java/README.md

 Application developers interested in developing Java smart contracts for Hyperledger Fabric should read the [JavaDoc](https://hyperledger.github.io/fabric-chaincode-java/) which includes download information, and links to documentation and samples.

 ## Project structure

-### fabric-chaincode-protos

-Contains the protobuf definition files used by Java shim to communicate with Fabric peers.

 ### fabric-chaincode-shim